Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 where $ \displaystyle Q = \int e^{-\beta (U(\vx) + K(\vp))} d\vx d\vp$ is the normalization factor, known as partition function.

 The physical meaning of $\mu$ is a probability per unit volume of $(\vx, \vp)$ space.
 The probability of a region of phase space $\Sigma$ is:

-Most cases are described by a separable Hamiltonian, meaning that the energy is a sum of a potential term that depends only on positions and a kinetic term that depends only on momenta.
+In most cases, the energy is a sum of a potential term that depends only on positions and a kinetic term that depends only on momenta, as written in Eq.~\ref{eq:BoltzmannDistr}.
 Then the momenta are statistically independent from the system configuration, hence their distribution is that of the ideal gas and does not bear significant information on any specific system.
 This leads to a simple expression for the configurational distribution, where the momenta and kinetic energy do not appear:

-where $Z$ is the configurational partition function.
+where $Z$ is the configurational partition function, $ Z = \int e^{-\beta U(\vx)} \, d\vx$ .
 Sometimes, it may also be useful to define an unnormalized version of the configurational distribution, $q(\vx)$, such that $\nu(\vx) = \frac{1}{Z}q(\vx)$.
-There exist equivalent definitions of distributions for the isothermal-isobaric ensemble (NPT), which can be found in most statistical mechanics books.\cite{Zuckerman2010, Tuckerman2010}
+There exist equivalent definitions of distributions for the isothermal-isobaric ensemble (NPT), which can be found in most statistical mechanics books~\cite{Zuckerman2010, Tuckerman2010}.

 Note that there are other notation conventions: in some texts and papers, $Q$ denotes the configurational partition function and $Z$ denotes the configurational and momenta partition function.